LeeMorinUCF/QMB3311S22/demo_26_PP_Ch_15_Test_Debug/README.md

 In software development, tests are built into the production of the product.

 There are several stages of a software development project.
-1. *Requirements* The customer specifies what the program needs to do and any constraints or deadlines.
+1. *Requirements:* The customer specifies what the program needs to do and any constraints or deadlines.
-1. *Design* The software developers make a high-level plan for the software, which involves splitting the problem into smaller well-defined problems.
+1. *Design:* The software developers make a high-level plan for the software, which involves splitting the problem into smaller well-defined problems.
-1. *Coding* This is the most glamorous part but often takes less time than you might imagine.
+1. *Coding:* This is the most glamorous part but often takes less time than you might imagine.
-1. *Testing* This is the real work of making sure the program does what it is supposed to, in a variety of cases.
+1. *Testing:* This is the real work of making sure the program does what it is supposed to, in a variety of cases.
-1. *Deployment* This is when the software is released to customers or used in a business process.
+1. *Deployment:* This is when the software is released to customers or used in a business process.

 You might notice that your computer occasionally needs to download and install upgrades.
-This means that the software is released with bugs or security vulnerabilities that are discovered through use.
+This means that the software was released with bugs or security vulnerabilities that were discovered through use.
+As frustrating as this may appear to the user, the need for updates is the result of a deliberate choice by software developers.
 Some of these bugs are known about before the product is deployed but might only inconvenience a small number of users, so a manager makes a cost-benefit decision to release the software anyway.
-It'll never be perfect but if it were, it would be released long after the competition.
+The software will never be perfect but if it were, it would be released long after the competition.

-The thing is, the later that problems are found, the more difficult or expensive it is to fix them.
+The problem is that the later that problems are found, the more difficult or expensive it is to fix them.
 What is a developer to do?
 Provide test cases.
-This ensures that downstream users can detect problem, including new problems are created by the inevitable updates.
+This ensures that downstream users can detect problems, including new problems that are created by the inevitable updates.

-Testing is one more job to do, that you may not think you have time for, but *testing saves time*.
+Testing is one more job to do, one that you may not think you have time for, but *testing saves time*.
 Without tests, you will waste many more hours attempting to track down bugs that you should have tested out earlier.